lvgl/lvgl/docs/overview/img.rst

 Value of images
 ---------------

-When you use more images than cache entries, LVGL can't cache all the images.
+When you use more images than available cache size, LVGL can't cache all the images.
 Instead, the library will close one of the cached images to free space.